RasaHQ/rasa/docs/pipeline.rst

               should be between ``-1`` and ``1``.
 Parameter ``mu_pos`` controls how similar the algorithm should try to make embedding vectors for correct intent labels, while ``mu_neg`` controls maximum negative similarity for incorrect intents.
-              It is set to negative value to mimic the original starspace algorithm in the case ``mu_neg = mu_pos`` and ``use_max_sim_neg = False``.
+              It is set to a negative value to mimic the original starspace algorithm in the case ``mu_neg = mu_pos`` and ``use_max_sim_neg = False``.
               See `starspace paper <https://arxiv.org/abs/1709.03856>`_ for details.
-              If ``use_max_sim_neg = True`` the algorithm only minimize maximum similarity over incorrect intents.
+              If ``use_max_sim_neg = True`` the algorithm only minimizes maximum similarity over incorrect intents.

     .. code-block:: yaml